affctivai/RecSal-Net/README.md

 # Run the code

-The pre-trained VST parameters are available for download here.
+Please download the pre-trained VST here and the DHF1K dataset here.

 <pre>
 Project/